-- 141. The guerrillas, for their part, have entered the lucrative drug trade and are challenging all parties for control in certain key areas.
-To operate efficiently, the guerrillas and the paramilitaries have to enjoy complete impunity within the areas they control. - 142.
+- 125. The guerrillas, for their part, have entered the lucrative drug trade and are challenging all parties for control in certain key areas.
+To operate efficiently, the guerrillas and the paramilitaries have to enjoy complete impunity within the areas they control. - 126.
 The truth is that political conditions reached such dangerous proportions that in mid-2000, then President Bill Clinton announced a \$1.6 billion aid package which included over \$1.3 billion for anti-drug and counterinsurgency assistance, a request which the administration of George W. Bush supported and which the Congress approved in spring, 2001, as a part of the Foreign Assistance package.
 This aid is being sent despite the proven fact that the Colombian police, military forces and their paramilitary allies are responsible for some of the worst human rights violations in the hemisphere (see below).
 Even before this aid package, Colombia was the third largest recipient of United States security aid, behind only Israel and Egypt, and yet the nation not only failed to improve its situation, but has actually lost substantial ground over the past three years.

-- 143. In fact, conditions so deteriorated that President George W. Bush announced in February, 2002, that the U.S. would substantially increase military aid and provide additional U.S. troops in order to avoid a complete collapse of the government. - 144.
+- 127. In fact, conditions so deteriorated that President George W. Bush announced in February, 2002, that the U.S. would substantially increase military aid and provide additional U.S. troops in order to avoid a complete collapse of the government. - 128.
 Another important factor which will have a tremendous impact on the future of both Colombia and Mr. XXXX is that peace negotiations between the government of President Andrés Pastrana Arango (elected in 1998) and the guerrillas (principally the ELN and the FARC) broke down completely the first week of August, 2001.
 President Pastrana Arango had come into office promising to end the guerrilla war, a war which took a particularly ugly turn in August, 1996.
 In that year, the FARC attacked the Las Delicias military base, killing 26 soldiers and capturing and holding hostage more than 60 officers and enlisted men for ten months.
-The government finally granted the FARC a large segment of the Department of Caquetá. - 145.
-In early 2002, the Colombian military re-occupied the huge "reserve" which President Pastrana gave to the FARC in 1998 as an incentive to peace. - 146.
+The government finally granted the FARC a large segment of the Department of Caquetá. - 129.
+Then in September, 1997, the military responded by attacking supposed guerrilla positions south of Cali, but despite deploying 3000 men and expending more than 80,000 rounds of ammunition and over 300 bombs, the attack killed no guerrillas, just nine Indians and 40 cows.
+Finally, in December, 1997, the FARC attacked another army base in the Department of Nariño, killing nine soldiers and taking 18 prisoners. - 130.
+In early 2002, the Colombian military re-occupied the huge "reserve" which President Pastrana gave to the FARC in 1998 as an incentive to peace. - 131.
 In retaliation, the FARC stepped up its operations all over the country.
 On March 3, 2002, FARC kidnaped, tortured, and killed a Senator (Martha Catalina Daniels), and, then, on March 17, murdered Archbishop Isaias Duarte Cancino, an act which stunned even Colombians who are so hardened to violence.
-The near absolute impunity which the guerrillas enjoy is unparalleled in Latin American history. - 147.
-Current internal conditions make it extraordinarily dangerous for Mr. XXXX.
+The near absolute impunity which the guerrillas enjoy is unparalleled in Latin American history.

+132. Current internal conditions make it extraordinarily dangerous for Mr. XXXX.
 With the resumption of war, the guerrillas are in a death struggle with both the paramilitary armies and the security forces (military and police).
-Not one of the three dares to show any weakness or mercy, particularly the AUC which has to carry out its threats.
+Not one of the three dares to show any weakness or mercy, particularly the FARC which has to carry out its threats.

 This violence is on the rise all across the country with the paramilitaries, the guerrillas and the government all pitted against each other.
-Caught in the midst of this strife is Mr. XXXX.
+Caught in the midst of this strife are Mr. XXXX and his family.